 There was one specimen of Amblyomma maculatum, found in the ear of a child from Pittsburgh that had never left the state (Snetsinger 1968).
 In the 1960s, this species was only known from the neotropics and nearctic regions along the coasts of southern Atlantic states, so the presence of this specimen was “a mystery” (Snetsinger 1968).
 In the last several decades, the range of this species has expanded westward into the Mid-west and northward into the Mid-Atlantic on migrating birds (Sonenshine 2018).
 Their establishment northward has been attributed to climate change, but because they require high humidity and higher temperatures, what has driven their movement inland and westward is not yet clear.
 It is possible that successful breeding populations are more tolerant of cooler and/or drier conditions, or alternatively, because they are localizing to warmer and/or more humid areas along riparian ecotones (Sonenshine 2018).

 Argas persicus is an Old World species associated with poultry, and has rarely been collected in the United States, with reported sightings confirmed by Glen Kohls from California, Georgia, Maryland, and Pennsylvania (Kohls et al., 1970; Muñoz-Leal et al., 2018; Snetsinger, 1968).
-The two confirmed instances of A. persicus from Pennsylvania chickens came from York and Adams county (Kohls et al., 1970).
+The two confirmed instances of A. persicus from Pennsylvania chickens came from York and Adams county in (FIND YEAR) (Kohls et al., 1970).

-Argas cooleyi is mostly associated with cliff swallows in southwestern states of the USA, so humans do not normally encounter them unless they disturb the nests or if the nets are in close proximity to human dwellings .
+Argas cooleyi is mostly associated with cliff swallows in southwestern states of the USA, so humans do not normally encounter them unless they disturb the nests or if the nests are in close proximity to human dwellings (Beatty et al., 2017).
 It is therefore unlikely that this specimen is commonly encountered in Pennsylvania unless imported by humans or through bird movement.

+Comparisons of tick communities from 1960 to present

+In the 1960s the tick communities were dominated primarily by three species: Ixodes cookei, Dermacentor variabilis, and Rhipicephalus sanguineus.
 Even at this time Ixodes cookei was described on as many as 10 different hosts including humans and dogs.
 The second most abundant species, D. variabilis, was widely distributed and eventually overtook I. cookei in abundance in the 1990s.
 This was subsequently overtaken by I. scapularis abundance.

 The third most abundant species of note in the Snetsinger report was the Brown Dog tick.
 Rhipicephalus sanguineus originated in Africa, but has since become a cosmopolitan urban pest species found worldwide in association with humans and their canine companions (Brites-Neto et al., 2015).
 In 1968, Snetsinger suggested that R. sanguineus had established breeding populations in Pennsylvania, but according to our records, we have had very few submitted during the TRL years and none since 2002.
 Since both R. sanguineus and D. variabilis are competent vectors of Rocky Mountain Spotted Fever (RMSF), the recognition of either of these species is important for diagnosis and treatment after a bite (Promed Archive Number: 20140908.2757657).

 Lastly, the presence of Amblyomma maculatum and A. americanum were very rare in the 1960s, but have become more common since.
 A. maculatum is a known vector of Rickettsia parkeri (ref).
 A. americanum is either a known vector or competent vector of ehrlichiosis, tularemia, multiple Borrelia species (Including B. lonestari, B. andersonii, and B. americanum), and competent vector of heartland virus)refs.
 A. americanum has also been implicated in inducing meat allergies in certain people (refs).
 The role of both species as vectors suggest that the continued monitoring for this species is in order.

+In terms of seasonality

 Quantifying host association